Towards a Classification of pseudo-Riemannian Geometries Admitting Twistor Spinors: Geometries admitting totally lightlike, holonomy-invariant subspaces

-Note that by the same argumentation as in the last proof every parallel spinor $\Gamma(S^g) \ni \ph \stackrel{g}{\leftrightarrow} \psi \in \Gamma(\mathcal{S})$ satisfies $\mathcal{H}_{\psi} \neq 0$.
-Whence, Proposition \ref{tms} yields locally an \textit{equivalent} characterisation of those parallel spin tractors which lead to parallel spinors in terms of conformally invariant objects.
-Moreover, Proposition \ref{tms} admits several further consequences and applications which contribute to the classification problem for local geometries admitting twistor spinors on pseudo-Riemannian manifolds.
-We first describe how it is related to and generalizes other results obtained for the Riemannian and Lorentzian case:\\ For a Riemannian spin manifold $(M^n,g)$ with twistor spinor $\ph$ one has that $\left(M \backslash Z_{\ph},\widetilde{g}=\frac{1}{||\ph||^4}\right)$ is an Einstein space of nonnegative scalar curvature $\widetilde{R}$.
+Thus, if, for example, $D^g\ph$ vanishes at \textit{some} point for some metric in the conformal class, then the twistor spinor is already locally equivalent to a parallel spinor locally around every point (up to a singular set).
+Moreover, Proposition \ref{tms} admits several further consequences and applications which contribute to the classification problem for local geometries admitting twistor spinors on pseudo-Riemannian manifolds.\\ We first describe how it is related to and generalizes other results obtained for the Riemannian and Lorentzian case.
+For a Riemannian spin manifold $(M^n,g)$ with twistor spinor $\ph$ one has that $\left(M \backslash Z_{\ph},\widetilde{g}=\frac{1}{||\ph||^4}\right)$ is an Einstein space of nonnegative scalar curvature $\widetilde{R}$.
 If $\widetilde{R}>0$, then the rescaled spinor decomposes into a sum of two Killing spinors whereas in case $\widetilde{R}=0$ one has a Ricci-flat metric with parallel spinor.
 Proposition \ref{tms} precisely describes the last case in which dim $\mathcal{H}_{\psi}=1$.
 For the Lorentzian case, Lemma \ref{0} yields a relation between Proposition \ref{tms} and the classificaion of twistor spinors on Lorentzian manifolds using the nc-Killingform theory in \cite{leihabil}. \begin{satz}[\cite{leihabil}; Thm.10] Let $\varphi \in \Gamma(S^g_{\C})$ be a spinor on a Lorentzian spin manifold of dimension $n\geq 3$.
-Then one of the following holds on an open and dense subset $\widetilde{M} \subset M$: \begin{enumerate} \item $\alpha_{\psi}^2=l_1^{\flat} \wedge l_2^{\flat}$ for standard tractors $l_1,l_2$ which span a totally lightlike plane.\\ In this case, $\ph$ is locally conformally equivalent to a parallel spinor with lightlike Dirac current $V_{\ph}$ on a Brinkmann space. \item $\alpha_{\psi}^2=l^{\flat} \wedge t^{\flat}$ where $l$ is a lightlike, $t$ is an orthogonal, timelike standard tractor.\\ $(M,g)$ is locally conformally equivalent to $(\mathbb{R},-dt^2) \times (N_1, h_1) \times \cdots \times (N_r, h_r)$, where the $(N_i,h_i)$ are Ricci-flat K\"ahler, hyper-K\"ahler, $G_2$-or $Spin(7)$-manifolds. \item $\alpha_{\psi}^2$ is of Kaehler-type at every point (cf. Remark \ref{rem}).\\ The following cases can occur: \begin{enumerate} \item The dimension $n$ is odd and the space is locally equivalent to a Lorentzian Einstein-Sasaki manifold. \item $n$ is even and $(M,g)$ is locally conformally equivalent to a Fefferman space. \item $\alpha_{\psi}^k$ is a volume form on a nondgenerate subbundle $\mathcal{V} \subset \mathcal{T}(M)$.
+Then one of the following holds on an open and dense subset $\widetilde{M} \subset M$: \begin{enumerate} \item $\alpha_{\psi}^2=l_1^{\flat} \wedge l_2^{\flat}$ for standard tractors $l_1,l_2$ which span a totally lightlike plane.\\ In this case, $\ph$ is locally conformally equivalent to a parallel spinor with lightlike Dirac current $V_{\ph}$ on a Brinkmann space. \item $\alpha_{\psi}^2=l^{\flat} \wedge t^{\flat}$ where $l$ is a lightlike, $t$ is an orthogonal, timelike standard tractor.\\ $(M,g)$ is locally conformally equivalent to $(\mathbb{R},-dt^2) \times (N_1, h_1) \times \cdots \times (N_r, h_r)$, where the $(N_i,h_i)$ are Ricci-flat K\"ahler, hyper-K\"ahler, $G_2$-or $Spin(7)$-manifolds. \item $\alpha_{\psi}^2$ is of Kaehler-type at every point (cf. Remark \ref{rem}).\\ The following cases can occur: \begin{enumerate} \item The dimension $n$ is odd and the space is locally equivalent to a Lorentzian Einstein-Sasaki manifold. \item $n$ is even and $(M,g)$ is locally conformally equivalent to a Fefferman space. \item $\alpha_{\psi}^2$ is a volume form on a nondgenerate subbundle $\mathcal{V} \subset \mathcal{T}(M)$.
 Then there exists locally a product metric $g_1 \times g_2 \in [g]$ on $M$, where $g_1$ is a Lorentzian Einstein-Sasaki metric on a space $M_1$ of dimension $n_1=2 \cdot rk(\alpha_1(\ph))+1$ admitting a Killing spinor and $g_2$ is a Riemannian Einstein metric with Killing spinor on a space $M_2$ of positive scalar curvature $scal^{g_2} = \frac{(n-n_1)(n-n_1-1)}{n_1 (n_1 - 1)}scal^{g_1}$. \end{enumerate} \end{enumerate} \end{satz} Lemma \ref{0} shows us that $\mathcal{H}_{\psi} \neq 0$ occurs exactly in the first two cases in which we get a parallel spinor as also follows from Proposition \ref{tms}.
-In the third case, it holds that dim $H_{\psi}=0$ and the spinor cannot be rescaled to a parallel spinor. \\
+In the third case, it holds that dim $H_{\psi}=0$ and the spinor cannot be rescaled to a parallel spinor.
+In particular, we have shown that the Killing spinors defining Lorentzian Einstein Sasaki structures (cf. \cite{boh}) can never be rescaled to parallel spinors.